nisrulz/app-privacy-policy-generator/Readme.md

 This project was created by [Nishant Srivastava](https://github.com/nisrulz/nisrulz.github.io#nishant-srivastava) but hopefully developed and maintained by many others.
 See the [the list of contributors here](https://github.com/nisrulz/app-privacy-policy-generator/graphs/contributors).

-If you appreciate my work, consider [buying me](https://www.paypal.me/nisrulz/5usd) a cup of :coffee: to keep me recharged :metal: [[PayPal](https://www.paypal.me/nisrulz/5usd)]
+If you appreciate my work, consider [buying me](https://www.paypal.me/nisrulz/5usd) a cup of :coffee: to keep me recharged :muscle: [[PayPal](https://www.paypal.me/nisrulz/5usd)].
+A comment in the project's [GuestBook](https://github.com/nisrulz/app-privacy-policy-generator/issues/65) is appreciated :blush:

 # License